- Economic Forces in American Hi…

-Economic Forces in American History is an exciting cross-curricular program designed to incorporate history, economics, and leadership for motivated students.
+Economic Forces in American History (EFAH) is an exciting cross-curricular program designed to incorporate history, economics, and leadership for motivated students.
 University professors and mentor teachers provide in-depth, engaging lectures and fun, hands-on activities to provide economic explanations of pivotal events in American history.
 Students will also learn about the ‘economic way of thinking’, or how to use economic reasoning in their own life experiences.
 In addition, experienced leadership staff lead interactive sessions that are designed to encourage, motivate, and teach student participants about themselves and their role in the wider world.

-*Lodging, meals, tuition, and materials are included in the registration fee for EFIAH programs.
+*Lodging, meals, tuition, and materials are included in the registration fee for EFAH programs.
 All accommodations are shared rooms in on-campus housing.
-Please visit our Frequently Asked Questions page (click on the link at the right) or contact email@example.com for details.
+Please visit our Frequently Asked Questions page (click on the link at the right) or contact firstname.lastname@example.org for details.